2bdkid/debian-rpi4-arm64-guide/README.md

 Development of this guide was done on Fedora Linux x86_64, however any distribution will work.

-Please make sure you Raspberry Pi 4 has the latest bootloader installed.
+Please make sure your Raspberry Pi 4 has the latest bootloader installed.
 Follow the instructions at
 [Updating the Bootloader](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#updating-the-bootloader).